-If you are thinking about requesting alimony, you may want to consult a divorce lawyer Johnson County, KS residents trust, such as from Des Moines Injury Law.
+If you are thinking about requesting alimony, you may want to consult a divorce lawyer residents trust, such as from Law Office of Daniel E. Stuart, P.A.
 Alimony is intended to help the recipient a certain standard of living following a divorce.
 An experienced lawyer can guide you through the process and answer all of your questions.

 Common Misconceptions About Alimony

 Although alimony has been around for many years, there are still many misunderstandings about it.
 Here are some common misconceptions about alimony that you should not believe.

 - Alimony is out-of-date.
 It is commonly believed that alimony is an out-dated concept because both spouses often work these days.
 Although it is true that there is an increase of two-income families, there is still a need for alimony.
 For example, one spouse may quit their job to raise their children.
 In this scenario, that spouse may be entitled to alimony.

 - Asking for alimony is selfish.
 Some people feel guilty about asking for alimony after a divorce.
 They may think it is selfish to ask their ex to pay them money once they are no longer married.
 However, it is not a selfish act at all.
 If your spouse was the breadwinner and you took care of the household, you have every right to look out for yourself.

 - Alimony is forever.
 Alimony was never designed to be a permanent arrangement.
 As a lawyer can confirm, a judge may use several factors when determining the length of alimony, like the length of the marriage and contributions to the marriage.